 A PSE&G spokesperson said 96 customers were still without power as of 1 p.m.
 She said power should be restored within a few hours.

-According to officials, there was an underground electrical fire in the same location on Main St. about three weeks ago.
+According to officials, there was an on Main St. about three weeks ago.
 The wires that caught fire Sunday had been replaced by PSE&G just weeks ago.

 "Luckily it's a Sunday morning so most businesses are closed," Sabatino said.
 "However, the restaurants along this portion of Main Street are closed until further notice."